garden-io/garden/docs/guides/cert-manager-integration.md

 Please find more info in the ["Issuing an ACME certificate using HTTP validation"](https://docs.cert-manager.io/en/release-0.11/tutorials/acme/http-validation.html#issuing-an-acme-certificate-using-http-validation) guide in the official cert-manager documentation.

 ---
-If have any issue, found a bug or something is not clear in the documentation, please don't hesitate opening a new [Github issue](https://github.com/garden-io/garden/issues/new?template=BUG_REPORT.md) or ask us any question in our [Slack channel](https://chat.garden.io/).
+If have any issue, find a bug, or something is not clear from the documentation, please don't hesitate opening a new [GitHub issue](https://github.com/garden-io/garden/issues/new?template=BUG_REPORT.md) or ask us questions in our [Slack channel](https://chat.garden.io/).